9 Strategies for dysgraphia

 Built-in feedback and the opportunity to repeat lessons encourages self-directed study.
 Moreover, successfully completing a course and acquiring a new skill can help enhance self-esteem, build confidence and ease the anxiety and frustration students experience where writing is concerned.

 Do you have any tips or strategies to add?
-Join the discussion in the comments!
+Send us an email and join the discussion!

 For learners who struggle with dysgraphia